-Individual physicians usually prescribe EDDs for specific students.
-It may be helpful for school SE to be prescribed by local physicians such as A/I specialists, school physician consultants, or local health department physicians.42 Prescriber options may also include a district's chief medical officer, or senior most medical official in the county or state.92 The prescribing physician should consider reviewing the school SE policy.
+Improvement strategies for barrier 7: Expand number of SE prescribers local physicians such as A/I specialists, school physician consultants, or local health department physicians.
+42 Prescriber options may also include a district's chief medical officer, or senior medical official in the county or state.94 The prescribing physician should consider reviewing the school SE policy.
 Regarding legal aspects, these physicians will not know which students use their community-prescribed SE and should be ensured immunity from any resulting liability per state law.
 The aim is to expand efforts to increase the number of physicians willing to prescribe SE.
 For example, state legislation could require the State Department of Health designate a default prescribing physician if no licensed prescriber is found.
-To assist licensed prescribers, an American College of Allergy, Asthma and Immunology toolkit offers a template SE prescription form, state law listing, and resources.^{42,93} More awareness and access to such resources may allow prescribers to be more effective in prescribing SE.
+To assist licensed prescribers, an American College of Allergy, Asthma and Immunology toolkit offers a template SE prescription form, state law listing, and resources.
+42,95 More awareness and access to such resources may allow prescribers to be more effective in prescribing SE.